 Beyond the obvious dietary repercussions associated with the high levels of processed sugars in energy drinks, the high quantity of caffeine in these drinks can be problematic.
 While the average cup of coffee (intensely variable though it may be) might contain around 95 milligrams of caffeine, an average energy drink will contain between 110-160mg.
 This is already enough to produce negative side effects such as chest pain, heart palpitations, and tremors, among others.
 Within the context of performing, however, the dangers are ever more present.
 In addition to the aforementioned risk of dehydration, the increase in heart rate associated with drinking energy drinks can also lead to significant problems when exercise (like blocking and choreography) is introduced.
 Though a life-threatening situation is unlikely unless the consumer has a pre-existing heart condition or sensitivity to caffeine, consumption of energy drinks can put a performer off their game at best or seriously injure them at worst.
 Consuming responsibly is a must.

-Now that we’ve explored the risks, I want to quickly mention some alternatives for seeking energy.
+Now that we’ve explored the risks, I want to quickly mention some alternatives.
 These are loosely organized from “things you can try right now” to “things that will take long-term behavioral change”, for your convenience.

 - Less harmful caffeine or sugar sources: A cup of coffee typically contains less sugar and less caffeine and will generally give you the jolt you need while being marginally more healthy for you.
 If you only need a small boost, try eating a chocolate bar or some fruit packed with natural sugars before the show!
 Remember, sugars do have a negative effect on the voice, so favor natural sugars over candy or soft drinks, and be sure to consume lots of water.
 Simply the act of eating can be of benefit: Even a snack without large quantities of sugar or caffeine might be enough perk you up!